 One way to break free from your usual creative patterns is to use a limitation.
 A set of rules, some strict boundaries.
 Yes, it can turn artistic expression into something like homework, but it can also force your brain to see things from a new perspective and take risks.

-Here are a few examples of songwriters who forced themselves to work with extraordinary limitations and produced musical gems.
+Here are a few examples of songwriters who forced themselves to work with extraordinary limitations and the resulting creativity produced musical innovation.

 A MUSICAL DARE